-A compounding pharmacy can also provide pain-relieving medications in non-traditional forms, such as creams, gels, and dissolvable films, that can be applied directly to the affected area.
+A compounding pharmacy in Hamilton can also provide pain-relieving medications in non-traditional forms, such as creams, gels, and dissolvable films, that can be applied directly to the affected area.
 This allows patients to receive a more potent dose of medication delivered topically rather than taking pills or liquid medications.

 Additionally, compounding pharmacists can add different flavours and colours to traditional medications such as ibuprofen or acetaminophen so that patients find them more palatable for ingestion.
 If you are considering wisdom teeth removal, be sure to talk to your dentist or oral surgeon about the role that compounding can play in your treatment plan.

 What Medications Can Be Compounded for Wisdom Teeth Removal?

 When it comes to wisdom tooth removal, compounding can provide a variety of medications to help ease the pain and discomfort from the procedure.
 Some of the most common drugs that can be compounded for wisdom teeth removal include pain relievers, anti-inflammatories, topical numbing gels, and antibiotics.